ericvtheg/Less-Annoying-Glassdoor/README.md

 ![build](https://github.com/ericvtheg/Less-Annoying-Glassdoor/workflows/build/badge.svg)

-Bypasses paywall for a better user experience on Glassdoor.
+A Chrome extension that bypasses the Glassdoor paywall for a better user experience.

 ## Prerequisites